PFAS (Forever Chemicals) in Nursery Furniture & Gliders

 As you sit on the chair, the physical friction causes the microscopic PFAS particles to flake off into the air and mix into house dust.
 Because your baby will eventually crawl on the floor, they ingest this PFAS-laden dust daily.

-There is no such thing as a free lunch.
-You are trading a coffee stain on your chair for a forever chemical in your child's bloodstream.
+Stain-resistant performance fabric is a trade: a coffee stain on your chair for a forever chemical in your child's bloodstream.

 Renee Says